Why Pastoral Supervision?

 - Group every six weeks or bi-monthly

 A common form of supervision is simply a monthly one on one meeting planned in advance with the supervisor.
 Others contract to be part of an ongoing monthly group in which the resources and experience of all participants in the group can be utilized rather than only those of the supervisor and supervisee.
 Some groups, because of lack of funding, meet with the supervisor every second month then on the alternate month meet with each other – without the supervisor – a form of peer supervision.
-Some groups who meet to practice the Immanuel Approach on each other employ a supervisor on a monthly basis or simply on an as needed basis.
+Some groups who meet to practice the Immanuel Approach on each other employ a supervisor on an as needed basis.
 The advantage of having been trained in the process of leading each other into experiencing God’s presence and then interacting with Him, is that we can include this activity as part of Supervision.
 I have called this Immanuel Focused Supervision.
-This goes beyond debriefing important personal/professional events to explicit interaction with Immanuel within the group.
+This goes beyond debriefing important personal/professional events and experiences to explicit interaction with Immanuel during the session, either individual or group.
 This becomes excellent modelling for ministry as ministers learn to lead others into attunement with Immanuel as a normal part of ministry.

 Background and experience of Michael Schaefer